-In the Paramount Widescreen Collection edition during the lottery scene the man drawing the tiles reads the name "Princess Elspeth Ophelus; Filia Regis".
-Filia Regis is Latin for "Daughter of the King".
-The subtitles read differently, instead of Filia Regis it reads "Clearly outrageous".
+In the Paramount Widescreen Collection edition, during the lottery scene the man drawing the tiles reads the name "Princess Elspeth Ophelus; Filia Regis," Latin for "Daughter of the King".
+The subtitles say "Clearly outrageous".

 The final battle with the dragon takes place during an eclipse and a magically-summoned thunderstorm.
-However, when the dragon rises above the cloud cover for its final attack, it's in full sunlight.
+When the dragon rises above the cloud cover for its final attack, it's in full sunlight.

-In the film a solar eclipse takes place.
-This happens by the moon sliding in front of the sun, from below.
-In reality the moon moves from right to left (northern hemisphere) or left to right (southern hemisphere).
+During the solar eclipse takes place, the moon slides in front of the sun, from below.
+In real life, the moon moves from right to left (northern hemisphere) or left to right (southern hemisphere).

 Obvious matte work during some of the flying sequences and when the dragon is moving on the ground.

-During the scene in which the wizard teleports himself to the mountaintop for the final battle, thunder continually rumbles under a clear sky in the soundtrack even though the wizard hasn't yet magically summoned the electrical storm (which he will do in a few moments).
+When the wizard teleports to the mountaintop for the final battle, thunder continually rumbles under a clear sky, even though the wizard hasn't yet magically summoned the electrical storm (which he will do in a few moments).